opendaylight/bgpcep/docs/pcep-developer-guide.rst

 -  *pcep-parser-base* - will register parsers and serializers implemented in pcep-impl module

--  *pcep-parser-ietf-stateful07* - will register parsers and serializers
-   of draft-ietf-pce-stateful-pce-07 implementation
+-  *pcep-parser-ietf-stateful* - will register parsers and serializers of draft-ietf-pce-stateful-pce-07 implementation

--  *pcep-parser-ietf-initiated00* - will register parser and serializer
-   of draft-ietf-pce-pce-initiated-lsp-00 implementation
+-  *pcep-parser-ietf-initiated* - will register parser and serializer of draft-ietf-pce-pce-initiated-lsp-00 implementation

 -  *pcep-parser-sync-optimizations* - will register parser and serializers of draft-ietf-pce-stateful-sync-optimizations-03 implementation

-Stateful07 module is a good example of a PCEP parser extension.
+Stateful module is a good example of a PCEP parser extension.

 Configuration of PCEP parsers specifies one implementation of *Extension provider* that will take care of registering mentioned parser